core-api/core-api/docs/specification/encoding.md

 **Links are encoded as `<a>` elements, with a `coreapi-link` class.**

-The key under which under which the Link is contained by its parent Object or Document SHOULD be contained in the text content of the element.
+The key under which the Link is contained by its parent Object or Document SHOULD be contained in the text content of the element.

 The URL of the Link SHOULD be contained in the `href` value of the element.